-he Sigma 50mm f/1.4 EX DG HSM is a high quality, standard focal length lens which gives you an alternative to your own brand 50mm primes, with some added new features.
+The Sigma 50mm f/1.4 EX DG HSM is a high quality, standard focal length lens which gives you an alternative to your own brand 50mm primes, with some added new features.
 These added features include an aspheric element for correcting chromatic aberrations, a rounded diaphragm for more pleasing bokeh, a large lens barrel to cut down on vignetting and special super multi-layer coatings on the lens to reduce flares.
 Along with fast autofocusing, it can definitely be an alternative to your own brand 50mm prime.

 The problem is, with good quality optics comes a high price tag.
 Can the superior image quality be justified against the price compared to own brand 50mm lens?

 The basic design of the lens is nothing out of the ordinary, being part of Sigma’s premium ‘EX’ line.
 On a crop sensor of 1.5x, you get the equivalent of a 75mm focal length and 80mm on a 1.6x camera.
-The aperture range goes from f/1/4 to f/16, with the glass consisting of 8 elements in 6 groups and one aspherical element.
+The aperture range goes from f/1/4 to f/16, with the glass consisting of eight elements in six groups and one aspherical element.
 There are nine rounded diaphragm blades to get some pleasing bokeh and a minimum focusing distance of 0.45m (1.5 ft).
 The AF motor is Sigma’s Ring-type ultrasonic system that can also be switched into fully manual mode.

 The filter thread is quite large at 77mm making for a chunky lens, which doesn’t rotate when focusing, all wrapped up in a package weighing a hefty 505g (17.8 oz).
 Quite substantial for a 50mm lens.
-The lens mount is made of metal with high-quality plastics for the barrel construction with a nice textured feel which you find on all EX lens.
+The Sigma 50mm f/1.4 EX DG HSM lens mount is made of metal with high-quality plastics for the barrel construction with a nice textured feel which you find on all EX lens.